bitdancer/dinsd/doc/relational_python.rst

 The concept of a database holding a set of relations is central to *Tutorial D*.
 However, those concepts are not really required to understand the bulk of AIRDT, which is concerned with the relational algebra.
-Therefore we will defer all discussion of the syntax related to such matters until later, focusing only on the syntax for declaring relations and manipulating them with the relational algebra.
+Therefore we will defer all discussion of the syntax related to such matters to other documents that deal with them specifically, and here we will focus only on the syntax for declaring relations and manipulating them with the relational algebra.

 Terminology